jmehat91/DSI21-Capstone/README.md

 **Goals**:
 1. Develop a classification model to accurately classify if a patient is alive or dead
-2. Determine what features are important
- - Eg. does ethnicity or specific drugs impact survival?
+2. Determine what features are important; eg. does ethnicity or do specific drugs impact survival?

 **Success Metrics**:
 1. Acheive an accuracy score above baseline
-2. Acheive a high precision score
- - Reduce number of false positives, ie. predicting a patient is alive when they are actually dead
+2. Acheive a high precision score by reducing number of false positives; ie. predicting a patient is alive when they are actually dead

 ## Data Acquisition
-The dataset was easily retreived from [The Simulacrum](https://simulacrum.healthdatainsight.org.uk/)
+The synthetic dataset, [The Simulacrum](https://simulacrum.healthdatainsight.org.uk/),  was easily downloaded in the form of a relational database containing 8 CSV files ranging from 0.5 million - > 2 million rows of patient data.

+After opening a connection to a local SQLite database, the datasets were added and using SQL the relevant data were retreived and compiled into one dataset.

 <img width="716" alt="Screenshot 2022-03-01 at 12 10 15" src="https://user-images.githubusercontent.com/41794055/156166876-461ad3c5-bcde-46ec-88e1-72acdee6b326.png">